 Disneyland - Anaheim

-Disney does such a good job with their parks (1st class rides and shows, clean facilities, and friendly, well-trained staff) that I find it a truly magical experience.
-Package deals and an abundance of reasonably priced hotels within walking distance make it a good value.
+The combination of 1st class rides and shows, clean facilities, and friendly, well-trained staff make visiting Disneyland a magical experience.
+Package deals and an abundance of reasonably priced hotels within walking distance are a good value.
 A great time to go is between Thanksgiving and Christmas.
 The park is decorated for the holidays, there are special holiday shows, and the crowds are minimal.

 Legoland - Carlsbad